Exact physical quantities of a competing spin chain in the thermodynamic limit: Introduction

 For the integrable models with $U(1)$ symmetry, the exact solutions of the models can be obtained by the conventional Bethe ansatz.
 In addition, due to the homogeneous Bethe ansatz equations (BAEs) and the regular pattern of the Bethe roots, the thermodynamic properties can be directly calculated by the thermodynamic Bethe ansatz (TBA) \cite{YangCN69,YangCN70}.
 When the $U(1)$ symmetry of integrable systems is broken, the off-diagonal Bethe ansatz can be used to solve the systems based on the algebraic analysis \cite{Wan15}.
 However, since the exact solutions of the systems are described by the inhomogeneous $T-Q$ relations \cite{Cao13, Nep13} and the resulting inhomogeneous BAEs have the inhomogeneous term, the pattern of Bethe roots is not clear and the TBA method can not be applied.
 Recently, a novel Bethe ansatz scheme has been proposed to calculate the physical quantities of quantum integrable systems with or without $U(1)$ symmetry \cite{Qia20,Qia21}.
 The key point of the scheme lies in parameterizing the eigenvalue of transfer matrix by its zero roots instead of the Bethe roots.
 Through this method, the homogeneous BAEs and the well-defined patterns of zero roots can be obtained.
 Based on them, the thermodynamic properties and exact physical quantities of the systems in the thermodynamic limit can also be calculated.
 In this paper, we study an isotropic quantum spin chain which includes the nearest neighbor (NN) \cite{Heisenberg28}, next nearest neighbor (NNN) \cite{Majumdar69}, Dzyloshinsky-Moriya (DM) interactions \cite{Dzyaloshinsky58,Moriya60}, chirality three-spin couplings \cite{Frahm97} and unparallel boundary magnetic fields \cite{WangJ21}.
 The density of zero roots, surface energy and elementary excitations in different regimes of model parameters are obtained.

 The paper is organized as follows.
 Section 2 serves as an introduction to the model and explain its integrability.
 In section 3, we give the patterns of zero roots in the different regimes of model parameters.
 In section 4, we calculate the surface energies induced by the boundary magnetic fields.
 In section 5, we study the typical bulk elementary excitations in the system.
 The boundary excitations are computed in section 6.
-Concluding remarks are given in section 7.
+In section 7, we calculate the surface energies in ferromagnetic regime.
+Concluding remarks are given in section 8.
+A simple method is introduced in Appendix A..